A roundup of the trivial, featuring giant puddings, demonyms, food riots, gelatin, Jell-O, and Flemish polymaths…

-1. I’ve always thought a good Jeopardy category would be demonyms (the name for citizens of a particular locale), because the irregular ones are such a delight—Liverpudlian, Glaswegian, Haligonian, Novocastrian, …Dutch.
+1. I’ve always thought a good Jeopardy category would be demonyms, because the irregular ones are such a delight—Liverpudlian, Glaswegian, Haligonian, Novocastrian, …Dutch.
 The unofficial demonym for people from the town of Paignton, on the southeastern coast of England?
 Pudden-eaters.

-The name is not metaphorical: Dating back to the 13th century, Paignton loves itself a good pudding.
+The name is not metaphorical: Dating back to the 13th century, Paignton loves a good pudding.
 The people of Paignton prize their pudding, placing pudding upon a pedestal; plainly, in Paignton, pudding prevails.
 What sets the Paignton pudding apart?
 Its mass.
 In 1819, for example, the town attempted to cook (erect? what is the proper verb?) a 900 pound pudding, which boiled for four days in brewer’s furnace but came out raw in the middle.
-To celebrate the rail line coming to Paignton forty years later, they tried again.
-Having learned their lesson, this 1.5 ton, 13.5 foot circumference monstrosity was assembled in parts.
-Like Voltron, but with dessert foods.
+Forty years later, to celebrate the rail line coming through town, they tried again.
+Having learned their lesson, the 1.5 ton, 13.5 foot circumference monstrosity was assembled in parts, like Voltron or a Ford Model A.

 The pre-pudding meal, a gathering of nearly 20,000, went off without a hitch.
 But before the pudding could be ceremonially tucked into—I assume they planned to smash a bottle of champagne on it—the gargantuan dessert tower achieved critical density, went Type II supernova, and left behind a white dwarf composed of electron degenerate matter that swallowed the entire town, which is why you can’t find it on any maps today (note: not actually true).
-Actually, the cider-drunk crowd began clamoring for their slice of the ur-pudding, and “guards” began cutting off chunks to hand out, hoping to quell the brewing pudding fervor.
-The back of the crowd, apparently concerned that 3,000 pounds of dessert wasn’t going to be enough, began pushing, shoving, swinging fists, and brandishing fenceposts.
+Actually, the cider-drunk crowd began clamoring for their slice of the ur-pudding, and “guards” began cutting off chunks to hand out, hoping to quell the pudding unrest.
+The back of the crowd, apparently concerned that 3,000 pounds of dessert wasn’t going to be enough, began pushing, shoving, swinging fists, and brandishing fenceposts, in an attempt to get their share of the pie.
 A pudding riot ensued, and nary an ounce of pudding remained, though the postmaster said that “greasy parcels” were leaving the town for weeks afterward.

 Despite the clearly agitating nature of such giant puddings, Paignton has constructed and consumed several more gargantuan desserts since the riot, all without incident.